 - Birth weight less than 2,500 grams or over 4,000 grams

 - Medication or resuscitation soon after delivery

-- Infection such as chlamydia, herpes or group B streprococcus
+- Infections such as chlamydia, herpes or group B streptococcus

 - Birth defects